meowteusz/waypoint/README.md

 # Waypoint - Ergonomic PATH Management

-## Core Concept

-A PATH manager that stores paths in a structured JSON format with metadata, validates them, and generates the final PATH string for shell consumption.
+A `$PATH` manager that stores paths in a structured JSON format with metadata, validates them, and generates the final `$PATH` string for shell consumption.

 ## Key Features